strapi/rfcs/rfcs/xxxx-template.md

 - [WebP Compression Study - by Google](https://developers.google.com/speed/webp/docs/webp_studyhttps://developers.google.com/speed/webp/docs/webp_studyhttps://developers.google.com/speed/webp/docs/webp_study)
 - [WebP vs AVIF - by avif.org](https://avif.io/blog/comparisons/avif-vs-webp/)

-TLDR: WebP competes with JPEG on image size.
-AVIF can have a great image quality without being too heavy.

 ### How good is browser support?

-As of Agust 2022 of the major browsers that don't support it:
+As of Agust 2022 of the major browsers that don't support it are:
 - WebP: Only IE does not support it
-- AVIF: Edge and other smaller browsers have no support, and Safari desktop has partial support
+- AVIF: Edge and other smaller browsers don't have support, and Safari desktop has partial support

 Sources:
 - [https://caniuse.com/webp](https://caniuse.com/webp)